 [17] On the issue of the cell phone, the appellant kept vacillating between saying the young man who solicited his assistance had his cell phone taken while he was drinking with the two men and, on other occasions he said that the young man was robbed of his cell phone.
 What became the most significant contradiction in the appellant’s evidence was when he was asked by his counsel whether he took money from anyone without their permission and his answer was that the only amount of money he had was money which he had withdrawn on that day.
 The appellant’s counsel tried to undo the damage by asking a leading question to this effect ‘was this amount withdrawn or given by Mr Mtshali’.
 It is only at that stage that the appellant tried to correct himself by saying he was given the money by Mr Mtshali on 9 September 2020 because he withdrew that money from Capitec Bank.
 At that stage the damage had already been done to his case and this damage was incapable of being undone.
 A question that must be asked is, if the money was put into the account of Mr Mtshali and for Mr Mtshali to withdraw it and later hand it to the appellant, what was the money still doing in the appellant’s possession two days later after it was given to him?

 [18] From this synopsis, in my view the magistrate was correct to conclude that the appellant’s version was riddled with inconsistencies and inherent improbabilities.
-In the circumstances, it was completely for the magistrate to make any adverse demeanour findings against the appellant to justify her rejection of his version which was palpably and patently false.
+In the circumstances, it was completely unecessary for the magistrate to make any adverse demeanour findings against the appellant to justify her rejection of his version which was palpably and patently false.

 [19] The appellant’s contention that there was no entry of a R50 note into the SAP13 exhibit register which would have comprised part of the R450 he solicited from Ms Ngqulumba as amounting to a material deficiency entitling the court a quo to reject the State’s evidence, is without merit.
 This is because of the intervening period between the time that the appellant left the house of Ms Ngqulumba and the time that he was arrested.
 Anything could have happened in between that period.
-Further, the appellant’s contention pre-supposes that his arrest involved a trap as contemplated in s 252A of the Criminal Procedure Act involving the use of money which is marked.
+Further, the appellant’s contention pre-supposes that his arrest involved a trap as contemplated in s 252A of the Criminal Procedure Act involving the use of money which was marked.
 This is not such a case.
-Moreover, there was never any stage where the appellant was searched by Lf Col Thwala as counsel for the State correctly pointed out during argument.
-In my view, there has not been any misdirection on the part of the magistrate who correctly evaluated the evidence and her conclusions are based on sound reasoning.
+Moreover, there was never any stage where the appellant was searched by Lt Col Thwala as counsel for the State correctly pointed out during argument.
+In my view, there has not been any misdirection on the part of the magistrate, she correctly evaluated the evidence and her conclusions are based on sound reasoning.

 [20] The appellant’s attempt to assail his conviction on the basis that the magistrate failed to approach the complainants’ evidence with caution is not borne out by the testimony which was given by the witnesses.
 The evidence which was tendered by Ms Ngqulumba, Mr Mahlaba and Ms Mkhabela can hardly be said to constitute evidence of a single witness.
 These witnesses corroborated each other and therefore their evidence did not constitute evidence of a single witness.
 To the extent that the exchange of money between the appellant and each of the two complainants may well have certain features of being evidence of a single witness, when this evidence is considered in totality it cannot correctly be categorised as the evidence of a single witness especially when it comes to the appellant’s modus operandi.